FurryCoders/FAAPI/README.md

 * `watchlist_by(self, user: str) -> List[User]`<br>
   Given a username, returns a list of `User` objects for each user that is watched by the given user.

-### Journal
+### JournalPartial

-This object contains information gathered when parsing a journals page, or a specific journal page.
+This object contains partial information gathered when parsing a journals folder.
 It contains the following fields:

 * `id: int` journal ID
 * `title: str` journal title